 An effective recruitment program is essential to the long-term success of any agency.
 Historically, we as a profession have neglected recruiting while focusing almost exclusively on hiring.
 This was sufficient for most agencies while natural interest in public service and law enforcement was high, but as interest has waned we have struggled to adapt.
 We can no longer post test dates and links to application portals and call it recruiting.
 A modern, sales-oriented recruitment program is essential and requires proper placement in the org chart as well as the proper investment of personnel and resources.

-In our next post, The Ideal Recruiter Personality Profiles, we will look closely at what traits and backgrounds you should look for when selecting your recruiting team.
+In our next post we will look closely at what traits and backgrounds you should look for when selecting your recruiting team.
 We will dive into the “hunter” mentality needed as well as the importance of strong communication skills, emotional intelligence, and cultural competency.
 Until then, take some time to reevaluate recruitment at your agency and whether you have made the investments necessary for it to truly succeed.
 Does it have clear placement on your org chart?
 Does that placement enhance or impede the overall recruiting and hiring process?
 What does the investment of money and resources your agency has made into the program say about its place on the priority list?

 Comments are open and we encourage you to share feedback on this post.
 Feel free to include programs, resources, and techniques you have tried in your recruiting efforts and the results they delivered.
 We will monitor comments and do our best to respond in a timely manner.